 Treatment of ectopic pregnancy

-An ectopic pregnancy may either get smaller and end by itself, or get bigger and eventually split (rupture) your fallopian tube.
-This is a medical emergency.
 Your treatment will depend on how severe your symptoms are, how advanced your pregnancy is and whether or not your fallopian tube has ruptured.
 Your doctor should also discuss with you if you plan to get pregnant again in the future.

-- the mass in your fallopian tube is smaller than three centimetres and shrinking
+- the mass in your fallopian tube is smaller than three-and-a-half centimetres

-- you have low levels of pain and there isn’t anything else causing your doctor concern
+- you have no pain and there isn’t anything else causing your doctor concern

 - you’re happy to agree to the necessary monitoring by the hospital